Code Your Security Fortress Threat Modeling as Code Explored

 Core Principles and Key Components of TMAC

-• Next up is Automated Threat Identification.
+Next is Automated Threat Identification.
 This is where you use code to automatically spot potential threats based on how your system is put together.
-You can use rules, patterns, and even threat libraries like the owasp top 10 to help.
+You can use rules, patterns, and even threat libraries like the OWASP Top 10 to help.
 The goal?
 Generate security reports for the devs and security teams.

-• And then there's Menlo Park's AppAxon Enabling Proactive Product Security.
-They're all about proactive security, using ai to power autonomous threat modeling and red-teaming.
-Their mission is to enable secure, resilient digital products via continuous, AI-powered security tools integrated into development workflows.
+AppAxon, from Menlo Park, is a great example of a tool that enables proactive product security.
+Their approach uses AI to power autonomous threat modeling and red-teaming, aiming to enable secure, resilient digital products via continuous, AI-powered security tools integrated into development workflows.

-Now, how does this look IRL?
-Imagine a healthcare company using tmac to define their api architecture.
-The automated threat identification component flags potential hippa violations.
+Imagine a healthcare company using TMAC to define their api architecture.
+The automated threat identification component flags potential HIPAA violations.
 This triggers a notification for the security team, who can then prioritize the risk and integrate mitigations into the ci/cd pipeline.

-So, now that you know how this works in practice, next up, we will explore the "AppAxon Enabling Proactive Product Security".
+So, now that you know how this works in practice, let's explore integrating TMAC into the DevSecOps pipeline.

 Integrating TMAC into the DevSecOps Pipeline

-• Risk scoring and prioritization is where you separate the noise from the real threats. use automated risk scoring (dread or cvss are good options) and focus on what matters most.
+Risk Scoring and Prioritization is where you separate the noise from the real threats.
+Use automated risk scoring (DREAD or CVSS are good options) and focus on what matters most.
+DREAD (Damage, Reproducibility, Exploitability, Affected Users, Discoverability) is a common framework for assessing the severity of vulnerabilities, while CVSS (Common Vulnerability Scoring System) provides a standardized way to rate the severity of security vulnerabilities.

-Now, with tmac embedded in your devsecops pipeline, security becomes a continuous process, not an afterthought.
-Next, we will see how to make sure your risk are scored correctly.
+Now, with TMAC embedded in your devsecops pipeline, security becomes a continuous process, not an afterthought.
+Next, we will see how to make sure your risks are scored correctly.

 Tools and Technologies for TMAC Implementation